Basicprogrammer10/connorcode-writing/programming/adding-admonitions.md

 ## ✨ Conclusion

 I think this was a nice little _CSS adventure_.
 I learned about SCSS mixins, which I had never used before.
-Getting a delightful end result and adding another feature to my site is great too, :p In this article, I also tried to add some pleasant little visuals (In [## The Implamentation](#-the-implementation)) to show the colors I picked.
+Getting a delightful end result and adding another feature to my site is great too :p

+In this article, I also tried to add some little visuals (In [## The Implamentation](#-the-implementation)) to show the colors I picked.
 This is something I will definitely try to do more in the future.

 [ad-docusaurus]: https://docusaurus.io/docs/markdown-features/admonitions